dail8859/NotepadNext/src/ads/doc/user-guide.md

 See the `centralwidget` example to learn how it works.

+> ##### Note
+> The central widget needs to be the first dock widget that is added to the
+> dock manager.
+The function does not work and returns a `nullptr` if there
+> are already other dock widgets registered.
+So `setCentralWidget` should be
+> the first function that you call when adding dock widgets.

 ## Styling

 The Advanced Docking System supports styling via [Qt Style Sheets](https://doc.qt.io/qt-5/stylesheet.html).
 All components like splitters, tabs, buttons, titlebar and